Wabinab/Xenoblade-Chronicles-3-The-Book/src/18_saffronia.md

 "Mm" She nodded, looked at Sena, whom nodded, and followed.

 Taion, the penultimate to leave, turned to find Eunie frozen.
-She had been holding her wobbling breathe all this time, breathe it out as the group leave.
+She had been holding her wobbling breathe all this time, breathed it out as the group leave.
 She put her right palm on her left fist, pushing it down as it trembles uncontrollably, perhaps holding the dog tag.
 "Eunie...?"
 He watched and called out softly, but didn't disturb her.

 ---